 Pre-requisite...
 Block cookies.
 All of them.
 Third-party and first.
 Some third-party cookies are now masquerading as first-party cookies, which means they'll still function if you only block third-party.
 If you need cookies for specific sites, clear the domains as exceptions.
 You can do this in Firefox or Chromium-based browsers.
 Better still, use separate browsers for the sites that need cookies, and keep cookies fully disabled when randomly browsing.
 If you need to log into Google services (or multiple services from another tech giant), group all of the services into one browser, allow it to accept first-party cookies, and don't use that browser for anything else.

 Method 1...
 Disable all JavaScript and all image loading in your browser.
 This method is for those who don't want to use a browser extension.
-It renders Tag Manager basically useless, even though it can still, in itself, load.
-Some third-party surveillanceware not connected with Tag Manager can potentially load too.
+It renders Tag Manager basically useless, as neither scripts nor tracking pixels can load.
+But GTM can still, in itself, run.
+Various third-party surveillanceware not connected with Tag Manager can potentially load too.
 The downside?
 Nearly all pages will be in some way disrupted.
-No images will display, most of Web 2.0 will not display at all, and many pages that do load may display with a corrupt layout.
+No images will display, most of Web 2.0 will not display at all, and some pages that do load will display with a corrupt layout.
 On information-based pages you can usually iron out the layout problems by using a Firefox-based browser and engaging the Reader Mode from the icon to the immediate right of the URL bar.
-Librewolf has this feature and so, again, it made a good choice.

 Method 2...
 Disable JavaScript using uBlock Origin.
 Install uBlock Origin if you don't already have it, and simply click the Disable JavaScript tick box in its settings.
 That tick box is a master switch, like the native switch in a browser, but it can more easily be disengaged per site when you actually do need JavaScript.
 Provided you trust uBO, this method is better than Method 1, because if Google Tag Manager is running on the client-side, uBlock's third-party prohibitions will prevent it from loading at all.
 GTM will run if it's on the server-side, but none of the scripts it launches will work. uBlock Origin will try to minimise the disruption to pages, but in order to do that it will let through some third-party page elements as dependencies.
-Those "dependencies" will normally allow Big Tech to track you.
+Those "dependencies" will normally allow Big Tech to verify your whereabouts, but not micro-monitor your behaviour.

 Method 5...
 Use the Lynx browser in conjunction with Frogfind.
 This will only show you the text on a given page, but if the page is loadable, you should get a readable layout, and you don't have to think about anything as regards blocking.
 Lynx will just block every piece of surveillanceware if used with cookies disabled, as described in the post I linked to.